taghiyev223/fea-conical-bumper-analysis/README.md

 ## 🚀 Motivation

 Conical bumper assemblies are widely used as protective or energy-absorbing elements in mechanical systems.
 Their complex geometry and contact-dominated behavior require detailed simulation to ensure structural reliability.

-This project was carried out as part of an advanced simulation course to deepen skills in:
+This project was carried out as part of an Advanced Simulation course to deepen skills in:

 - Nonlinear FEA
 - Mesh refinement strategies